dejanu/killercoda_deal/docker_course/docker_bulding_images/step2.md

 Images layers...creating images from containers

-* Sometimes it can be useful to commit a container's file changes or settings into a new image aka creating an new image based on a running container
+* Sometimes it can be useful to commit a container's file changes or settings into a new image aka **creating an new image based on a running container**.

 * Start a container based on minimal python image and spawn interactive terminal:
 `docker run --rm --name=baseimage -ti --entrypoint=/bin/sh python:3.9.22-alpine`{{copy}}